-Our client, a prominent social network company, hired us to help collect ground truth data for their consumer AR/VR headsets from a diverse range of real-world home environments.
-We took this project head-on, knowing we would help evolve our client's groundbreaking products.
+Our client, a prominent social network company, hired us to help with data collection of ground truth data for their consumer AR/VR headsets from a diverse range of real-world home environments.
+We took this project head-on, knowing we would help evolve our client’s groundbreaking products.

 We worked closely with the client’s team to develop data requirements, to refine procedures for collecting high-quality data using motion capture systems, to build tooling, to manage logistics of data and equipment, to secure IP, and to handle privacy and regulatory issues, such as trade and customs.

 We started with a proof-of-concept for data collection using homes in the San Francisco Bay Area.
 After we fleshed out the data requirements, we scaled up operations and proved the value of the data collected to client stakeholders.
 We collected data with the clients’ devices by using them in the way end-users would be expected to use them (i.e., playing games or watching media in different environments).
 We used tools that interface with the devices to record key device data metrics.